 If you’ve been here before, then you may notice things look a little different around here.
 I like it.
 This little space needed a change, I think.
 As for the new blog name?
 That’s a work in progress.
 I have a tendency to be a little impulsive and I’d rather not on the new name.

 I also decided to cook up these sweet treats, you know, just for fun.
 Easter is in ONE week.
-ONE! and these would be the sweetest treat ever (they also make awesome gifts).
+ONE! and these Chocolate Dipped Rice Krispie Treats are the sweetest treat ever (they also make awesome gifts).
 Since my husband finished the strawberry rhubarb cobbler last night (rude!), I needed to restock with some kind of dessert.

 Aside from cooking, let’s not forget the vacuuming, mopping, toilet scrubbing, window washing, laundry folding, photo editing and all those other things that make the world go round 🙂